-After mudslide, priest gets narcos’ help to build new town
+After mudslide, priest builds a new town on narco land

 And even his death would not stop the new town that was rising at Mission San Francisco de Asís, he insisted.

-The friars he was training “can continue my work when I die.”
+The friars he is training “can continue my work when I die.”